alda-lang/alda/README.md

     git clone git@github.com:alda-lang/alda.git
     cd alda
-    boot play --file test/examples/awobmolg.alda
+    bin/alda play --file test/examples/awobmolg.alda

-> NOTE: The first time you run the `boot play` task, you may need to wait a minute for the FluidR3 MIDI soundfont dependency (~141 MB) to download.
+> NOTE: The first time you run the `play` task, you may need to wait a minute for the FluidR3 MIDI soundfont dependency (~141 MB) to download.
 Alda uses this soundfont in order to make your JVM's MIDI instruments sound a lot nicer.
-If you'd prefer to skip this step and use your JVM's default soundfont instead, include the `--stock` flag (i.e. `boot play --stock --file ...`).
+If you'd prefer to skip this step and use your JVM's default soundfont instead, include the `--stock` flag (i.e. `play --stock --file ...`).

 You can also execute arbitrary Alda code, like this:

-    boot play --code "piano: c6 d12 e6 g12~4"
+    bin/alda play --code "piano: c6 d12 e6 g12~4"

+## Installation

+The executable file `alda` in the `bin` directory of this repository is a standalone executable script that can be run from anywhere.
+It will retrieve the latest release version of Alda and run it, passing along any command-line arguments you give it.

+This script requires the Clojure build tool [Boot](http://www.boot-clj.com), so you will need to have that installed first.
+Mac OS X users with [Homebrew](https://github.com/homebrew/homebrew) can run `brew install boot-clj` to install Boot.

+To install Alda, simply copy the `alda` script into any directory in your `$PATH`, e.g. `/bin` or `/usr/local/bin`:

+    git clone git@github.com:alda-lang/alda.git
+    cd alda
+    cp bin/alda /usr/local/bin

+You can now run `alda` from any working directory.

 ## alda.lisp